FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 #### 1.6. getContractAdmin

 Use the command to obtain the administrator of a contract.
-Only the administrator can control the permissions of the contract.。
+Only the administrator can control the permissions of the contract。

 ```shell
 # The admin account number of the contract address 0xCcEeF68C9b4811b32c75df284a1396C7C5509561 is 0x7fb008862ff69353a02ddabbc6cb7dc31683d0f6